-FOREX Versus Stocks
+FOREX versus Stocks

 Historically, the securities markets have been considered, at least by the majority of the public, as an investment vehicle.
-In the last ten years, securities have taken on a more speculative nature.
+In the past 10 years, securities have taken on a more speculative nature.
 This was perhaps due to the downfall of the overall stock market as many security issues experienced extreme volatility because of the "irrational exuberance" displayed in the marketplace.
 The implied return associated with an investment was no longer true.
 Many traders engaged in the day trader rush of the late 1990s only to discover that from a leverage standpoint it took quite a bit of capital to day trade, and the return-while potentially higher than long-term investing-was not exponential, to say the least.

 After the onset of the day trader rush, many traders moved into the futures stock index markets where they found they could better leverage their capital and not have their capital tied up when it could be earning interest or making money somewhere else.
 Like the futures markets, spot currency trading is an excellent vehicle for the pattern day trader that desires to leverage his or her current capital to trade.
 Spot currency trading provides more options and greater volatility while at the same time stronger trends than are currently available in stock futures indexes.
 Former securities day traders have an excellent home in the FOREX market.
 There are approximately 4,000 stocks listed on the New York Stock Exchange.
 Another 2,800 are listed on the NASDAQ.
 Which one will you trade?
 Trading just the seven major USD currency pairs instead of 6,800 stocks simplifies matters significantly for the FOREX trader.
 Fewer decisions, fewer headaches.
+The trader can specialize in one, two, or three currency pairs and have a full plate offering all the opportunity he or she can seize.

-FOREX Versus Futures
+FOREX versus Futures

 The futures contract is precisely that-a legally binding agreement to deliver or accept delivery of a specified grade and quantity of a given commodity in a distant month.
 FOREX, however, is a spot (cash) market in which trades rarely exceed two days.
-Many FOREX brokers allow their investors to "roll over" open trades after two days.
-There exist FOREX futures or forward contracts, but almost all activity is in the spot market facilitated by rollovers.
+Many FOREX brokers allow their investors to rollover open trades after two days.
+There are FOREX futures or forward contracts, but almost all activity is in the spot market facilitated by rollovers.